gasduster99/sppComp/sscProp/sscPropTry1.md

 Effective management of exploited fish populations, requires accurate estimates of commercial fisheries catches to inform monitoring and assessment efforts.
-In California, the high degree of heterogeneity in the species composition of many groundfish fisheries, particularly those targeting rockfish (genus Sebastes), leads to challenges in sampling all potential strata, or species, adequately.
+In California, the high degree of heterogeneity in the species composition of many groundfish fisheries, particularly those targeting rockfish (genus $Sebastes$), leads to challenges in sampling all potential strata, or species, adequately.
 Limited resources and increasingly complex stratification of the sampling system inevitably leads to gaps in sample data.
 In the presence of sampling